errepy/BITRIX_INTEGRATION/Readme.md

 ### CONFIGURE ETAPA
  ![alt text](image-1.png)
- - Ejecuciòn:  en paralelo
+ > Ejecuciòn:  en paralelo
- - Hora: Inmediatamente
+ > Hora: Inmediatamente
- - Condicion: Origer igual a Other
+ > Condicion: Origer igual a Other
+ > Nueva fase: Contactado
+ > Cambiar en nombre de : Supervisor (we can have a new user to identify the productivity of the bot 🤖)